thriveweb/sailinginparadise/content/pages/about.md

       name: "Chanelle "
       title: Cruise Hostess/Guest Relations
     - content: >-
-        Daniel is a former tradesman.
-Good with his hands and now "captain of your hearts"!

-        Dan joined our crew after years of touring guests around the beautiful Whitsunday Islands.
-He has a passion for the sea and gets joy from looking after our guests on board and providing them with entertainment!
-Dan loves to make you smile and he is always up for a chat!
+        Daniel is a former tradesman and joined our crew after years on the water in the Whitsunday Islands.
+Dan loves to make you laugh and he is always up for a chat!

-        When he's not out sailing, he can be found wakeboarding or taking his jet ski out for a spin.
-You'll be sure to have a great day out with Daniel as your skipper!
+        Dan has a passion for the sea and when he's not out sailing, he can be found wakeboarding or jet skiing.
+You'll be sure to have a great day out with Daniel, "the captain of your hearts"!
       image: https://ucarecdn.com/27d8e87d-23c3-4176-8ef2-9eb88a5affd0/-/preview/-/enhance/50/
       name: Daniel
       title: Skipper